miadabrin/miadabrin.github.io/_posts/2025-06-02-catching-the-wagon-on-ai-tooling.markdown

 # What AI tooling was
-First of all I have been eyeing the AI editors + models progress almost since its inception.
+I have been eyeing the AI editors + models progress almost since its inception.
 I have tried to integrate them into my workflow mostly because I if I know something can be automated, there is no way in hell I am going to do that manually.

 When editors like Cursor came out, they were pure hype ( not going to sugarcoat this ).
 I also despised the idea of someone forking VSCode and adding some fluff on top without any real value.